 The pressurized hydraulic fluid flows to both hydraulic cylinders through the set of hydraulic hoses.
 These hoses are routed either over the top of the lift (through the overhead beam found on an overhead two post above ground hoist) or on the floor (covered by the diamond plate base plate found on base plate two post above ground lifts).
 Hydraulic fluid DOES NOT MOVE at the speed of light.
 The hydraulic cylinder on the "smart" column (the column with the power unit attached) will receive hydraulic fluid before the hydraulic cylinder on the "off" column.

 To ensure that both carriages and all four arms move at the same time; a set of equalization cables is installed between the carriages.
 These equalization cables are routed in the same manner as the hydraulic lines.
 The equalization cables DO NOT do the lifting of the carriages.
 The equalization cables are used to make sure that all arms are level and locks inside both columns are engaging simultaneously.
 Yes, the cables apply pressure and are exerting a "force" on the carriages, but their primary job is to equalize the rise and descent of the lift arms (carriages).
 The hydraulically pressurized pistons (encased in the twin hydraulic cylinders) are responsible for lifting the vehicle.
 A few manufacturers use a hydraulic system for equalization.
 Atlas® believe that the aircraft cable equalization system provides the most positive results and use this system exclusively on all two post above ground lifts.

-All Atlas® and Direct two post lifts have automatic safety arm locks.
+All Atlas® two post lifts have automatic safety arm locks.
 These locks are designed to secure the lift arms, once the arm pads have been properly positioned under the vehicle.
 These automatic arms locks engage once when the vehicle is lifted two inches off the ground, and then automatically disengage when the vehicle is lowered to the ground.